GameTechDev/SamplerFeedbackStreaming/README.md

 As an optimization, Expanse tells streaming resources to evict all tiles if they are behind the camera.
 This could potentially be improved to include any object not in the view frustum.

-You can find the time limit estimation, the eviction optimization, and the request to gather sampler feedback by searching Scene.cpp for the following:
+You can find the time limit estimation, the eviction optimization, and the request to gather sampler feedback by searching [Scene.cpp](src/Scene.cpp) for the following:

-* DetermineMaxNumFeedbackResolves
-* QueueEviction
-* SetFeedbackEnabled
+- **DetermineMaxNumFeedbackResolves** determines how many resources to gather feedback for
+- **QueueEviction** tell runtime to evict tiles for this resource (as soon as possible)
+- **SetFeedbackEnabled** results in 2 actions:
+    1. tell the runtime to collect feedback for this object via TileUpdateManager::QueueFeedback(), which results in clearing and resolving the feedback resource for this resource for this frame
+    2. use the feedback-enabled pixel shader for this object

 ### 5. Determine Which Tiles to Load & Evict